raymondEhlers/alice-jet-hadron/README.md

 This would analyze semi-central Pb--Pb collisions at 5.02 TeV with a leading track bias as defined in the configuration file.
 Note that the location of input and output files are specified in the YAML configuration.

+In general, modules in the analysis, toy_models, and event_gen packages are executable with `python -m ...` if they don't have a dedicated executable installed by the package.

+### Running the correlations analysis

+When using the command above, the following steps are necessary:

+1. Run the mixed event scale uncertainty with `mixedEventSystematics -m jet_hadron.analysis.systematics`.
+This requires Z vertex binning to be available in the THnSparse outputs (as it should be for any analyses going forward).
+2. Run correlations analysis.
+If the mixed event scale uncertainty hasn't been run yet, it will stop when it's needed.

 ### Pre-commit checks

 It is strongly recommended to install `pre-commit` (from pip or elsewhere) and then run